SaveTheAles/cyber.py/README.md

 ## Tests
-Terra SDK provides extensive tests for data classes and functions.
+Bostrom SDK provides extensive tests for data classes and functions.
 To run them, after the steps in [Dependencies](#dependencies):
 ```
 $ make test
 ```

 ## Code Quality
-Terra SDK uses <a href="https://black.readthedocs.io/en/stable/">Black</a>, <a href="https://isort.readthedocs.io/en/latest/">isort</a>, and <a href="https://mypy.readthedocs.io/en/stable/index.html">Mypy</a> for checking code quality and maintaining style.
+Bostrom SDK uses <a href="https://black.readthedocs.io/en/stable/">Black</a>, <a href="https://isort.readthedocs.io/en/latest/">isort</a>, and <a href="https://mypy.readthedocs.io/en/stable/index.html">Mypy</a> for checking code quality and maintaining style.
 To reformat, after the steps in [Dependencies](#dependencies):
 ```
 $ make qa && make format
 ```